andreipetrisor1999/LineFollower_ForkedBranch/README.md

 # LineFollower

+### 🏁 ◼◼◼ 🏎

-## About ❓
+## About

-Arduino project developed during the Introduction to Robotics course taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
+Arduino team project developed during the Introduction to Robotics course taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.

 ## Project Details 📑